leogsilva/syntropy-agent/README.md

 #### List of Networks to join

-If `network_id = 0` or not present the Agent will not join any network when deployed
+If `network_ids = 0` or not present the Agent will not join any network when deployed

 `network_ids = Lpy3zq2ehdVZehZvoRFur4tV,U7FrPST7bV6NQGyBdhHyiebg`